Local SEO. A Complete Guide

 - create FAQ pages:

 This is a great solution especially recently as more and more users are choosing voice search which is more conversational.
-Thanks to the FAQ section or a separate page (if your FAQs are marked up with structured data, of course), your site may appear in featured snippets, which can boost your local SEO.
+Thanks to the FAQ section or a separate page (if your FAQs are marked up with structured data, of course), your site may appear in featured snippets, which can boost your local SEO ranking.

 - create blog articles: